Resistance Against Darrell Issa Surfaces in Long-Overdue Town Hall: The Rev. Madison Shockley

 His reference to county jail inmates contradicts research that shows undocumented immigrants engage in lower rates of criminal activity than members of the general population do.

-As he moved on to the next question, Issa did not explain how noncriminal, undocumented immigrants could achieve a path to citizenship.
+As he moved on to the next question, Issa did not explain how non-criminal, undocumented immigrants could achieve a path to citizenship.

 When discussing the environment, the congressman again tried to establish his moderate credentials by saying he always has believed that our dependence on carbon makes for an unsustainable future.
 He claimed he opposes defunding the Environmental Protection Agency, but he also believes we have to take a balanced approach to the environment.
 This was his attempt to obfuscate the standard Republican orthodoxy that favors business needs over environmental needs.